sao16b/4n6/_posts/2024-03-30-MVS_CTF_2023_VMDK_Writeup.md

 **Prompt**: Not including their work account or gmail, what other email address did the primary user of the system have?

 This one was easy.
-In Autopsy, under Data Artifacts -> Web Form Autofill there are a few email addresses for the Default profile in Chrome: sgarza@kurvalis.com, sgarza1284@gmail.com, and **sgarza1284@proton.me**.
+In Autopsy, under `Data Artifacts -> Web Form Autofill`{: .filepath} there are a few email addresses for the Default profile in Chrome: sgarza@kurvalis.com, sgarza1284@gmail.com, and **sgarza1284@proton.me**.

 ![Autofill](/assets/img/2024-03-30/7_1.png){: width="700"}